NashTech-Labs/lagom-scala-sbt-standalone/README.md

 # lagom-scala-sbt-standalone
-A basic example of building a Lagom Scala project to run outside of the Lightbend Production Suite (aka ConductR).
+A basic example of building a Lagom project (in Scala) to run outside of the Lightbend Production Suite (aka ConductR).